Pulse FlightRecorder Docs

 Capture Recording

-The SDK captures a recording when your user shakes the device or takes a screenshot - actions considered as triggers.
-You can extend this capability by incorporating your own additional triggers.
+When you create project in the portal, it comes with the default triggers of Shake and ScreenGrab, so the SDK captures a recording when your user shakes the device or takes a screenshot - actions considered as triggers.
+You can extend this capability by incorporating your own additional triggers by creating another in the portal which will then have an action type of Custom.

 For instance, you might want to capture a recording when your user presses a button in your app or completes a specific sequence.